OpenSuSE Man Pages

 msgtype This is used to match the event's record type.
 It

-should only be used on the exclude filter list.
+should only be used on the exclude or user filter

 obj_uid Object's UID